Learn how to authenticate your Staking Reporting API requests.

-If you want to use the Staking Reporting API, you need to authenticate your requests with your Blockdeamon API SuiteAPI key.
+To use the Staking Reporting API, you must authenticate your requests with your Blockdeamon API SuiteAPI key.
 Here's how to do it.

-To start using the Blockdeamon API Suite, you need to get an API key.
+You need to get an API key to start using the Blockdeamon API Suite.
 If you don't have one, you can get a free one by signing up for Blockdaemon.
-Once you have an API key, you can use it to authenticate your requests.
+Once you have an API key, you can authenticate your requests.

 Need a Free API key?